metabase/metabase/docs/users-guide/models.md

 You can use models to:

-- Create, uh, models, with model here meaning a simplified description of some concept in your business that you codify as a set of columns.
+- Create, uh, models, with model here meaning an intuitive description of some concept in your business that you codify as a set of columns.
 An example model could be a "customer", which is a table that pulls together customer information from multiple tables and adds computed columns, like adding a lifetime value (LTV) column.
 This model represents the [measures and dimensions][measures-dimensions] that you think are relevant to your understanding of your customers.
 - Create summary tables that aggregate data from multiple tables.
 - Clean up tables with unnecessary columns and rows filtered out.